 What Is A Breast Biopsy?

 A biopsy of breast cells may involve the removal of tissue or fluid from the area.
 The cells are examined under a microscope and further tested to check for the presence of breast cancer.
-While non-invasive measures may be taken to detect a suspicious growth within the breast (self exam or mammogram), the only way to identify a potential breast malignancy is to have a biopsy performed at our Beverly Hills medical center.
+While non-invasive breast screening measures may be taken to detect a suspicious growth within the breast (self exam or mammogram), the only way to identify a potential breast malignancy is to have a biopsy performed at our Beverly Hills medical center.